 top of page

-Here are five of the best herbs for full-spectrum respiratory support — from soothing sore throats to clearing congested lungs.
+Here are five of the best herbs for full-spectrum respiratory support.
+These herbs can help with everything from soothing sore throats to clearing congested lungs.

 1. Mullein (Verbascum thapsus)